Civil Engineering for Mitigation of Risk from Natural Hazards

 Classes and other academic activities of the Master Programme are hosted both at the “Cravino Campus” of the University of Pavia and at the IUSS headquarters in downtown Pavia.

-Experimental research activities connected to the Master dissertation of students enrolled to the ROSE Programme will be carried out at the EUCENTRE TREES Lab facility.
+Experimental research activities connected to the Master dissertation of students enrolled to the ROSE Programme will be carried out at the EUCENTRE Lab facility.